grid reference TM 168 441Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 CAMRA Ipswich & East Suffolk branch.last updated 24/12/2018

 also traded as as: New Ocean Queenhistorical era: Victorian / Edwardian

-Once known as a resort of prostitutes and dubious characters.
-In 1870s it comprised of a public house and four adjacent two roomed cottages in a small yard most of which could be shut off from the street.
+The Ocean Queen was once known as a resort of prostitutes and dubious characters.
+In the 1870s it comprised a public house and four adjacent two roomed cottages in a small yard, most of which could be shut off from the street.
 Some of the buildings were let out furnished, some not.
 The landlord also reputedly kept a menagerie of birds, monkeys and dogs.
 By the 1891 census the four cottages each had a young female "housekeeper" in residence.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)